-Class Lab Credit CTI 110 Web Programming and Database Foundations 2 2 3
+Class Lab Credit

+CTI 110 Web Programming and Database Foundation 2 2 3

+State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

+This course covers the introduction of the tools and resources available to students in prog gramming, mark -up lang uage and s

 This course covers the introduction of the tools and resources available to students in programming, mark-up language and services on the Internet.
 Topics include standard mark-up language Internet services, creating web pages, using search engines, file transfer programs; and database design and creation with DBMS products.
 Upon completion students should be able to demonstrate knowledge of programming tools, deploy a web-site with mark-up tools, and create a simple database table.
-FA, SP
+FA

+Cla ass La b Credit

-CTI 120 Network and Security Foundations Class Lab Credit 2 2 3
+CTI 120 Network and Security Foundation 2 2 3

+State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

+This co ourse introduces students to the Network concepts, including networking terminology a and r protocols, local and w id